 On medium density fiberboard (MDF), for example, powder coating thicknesses typically range between 1 and 8 mils (25 to 200 microns) or even higher for thermoplastic coatings.
 Usually the finish is made more durable with thicker mil coverage.
 Factory specifications often call for a stated ±1 mil tolerance.
 This level of quality cannot be determined by just looking at it.

 There are other benefits to precisely measuring finish thickness whether to meet ISO, quality and customer requirements for process control, or to control costs.
-When companies fail to check and verify coating quality of incoming material, they waste money reworking product.
-By checking their application equipment they ensure the coating is being applied in compliance with the manufacturers’ recommendations.
+When companies fail to check and verify the coating quality of incoming material, they waste money reworking the product.
+By checking their application equipment they ensure that the coating is being applied in compliance with the manufacturers’ recommendations.
 Applying excessive film thickness risks the possibility of incomplete cure and can drastically reduce overall efficiency.
 Too much powder coating may result in poor adhesion and tends to peel or chip from the substrate.
 Regular testing can reduce the number of internal reworks and customer returns due to finishing defects.

 High-tech quality-control equipment can help companies maximize coating usage and boost their bottom lines.
 In the past, costly and complex color and thickness testing equipment primarily catered to larger companies with bigger budgets.
 However, in the past few years, quality-control testing equipment has decreased in price while advancing technologically, which makes purchasing the equipment more practical and affordable for smaller companies on tighter budgets.

 Technology advancements have been the key to the growing availability of thickness testing equipment.
 These improvements have helped manufacturers produce devices that are smaller and more portable, rugged and simple to use.
 Thickness gauges have also dropped in price because the materials used to produce them are more abundant.
-The same materials are mass produced for use in cell phones, PDAs and computers.
+The same materials are mass produced for use in cell phones and computers.